 - Final Thoughts: Just How Safe Is Charleston?

-- How’s the Weather in Charleston these days?
+- How’s the Weather in Charleston?

 - What Should I Know About Charleston Airports?